Julio Iglesias, Fitna and

 The Seductive Sounds of Hatred and Cruelty

-I once knew a girl who was just mad about Julio Iglesias and probably still is.
+My wife was just mad about Julio Iglesias.
 He was not yet well known in Canada when she returned from a vacation in South America with one or more of his albums.
 The first time she played his songs for me, for us, I became a fan.

 I did not understand a word he sang, but his melodies were captivating and he had such a beautiful voice.
-She said his songs were all about love and I believed her, and years later when he started recording in English the same songs I had heard in Spanish, I believed her even more.
+She said his songs were all about love and I believed her.
+Years later, when he started recording in English the same songs I had heard in Spanish, I believed her even more.

-Geert Wilders is leader of the Party for Freedom (PVV), the third-leading political party in the Netherlands.
+Geert Wilders is leader of the Party for Freedom (PVV), the third-leading political party in the Netherlands at this writing.
 In the spirit of Theodoor van Gogh, he also made a film about Islam.

-I have seen his film Fitna, and yes, it is provocative, but definitely not as provocative as the 9/11, and other terrorist attacks which it recalls using verses from the Koran; verses which may have been the inspiration for the attacks (the PVV would ban the Koran because of the preponderance of violent and hate-filled verses).
+I have seen his film Fitna, and yes, it is provocative--the images of the dead and mutilated bodies will do that--but it is the background mesmerizing acapella rendition of verses from the Koran that grabs and holds your attention (the PVV would ban the Koran because of the preponderance of violent and hate-filled verses).

 If you don’t understand Arabic you can almost imagine yourself making love to an acapella (singing without instrumental accompaniment) rendering of Allah's revelations, except that, unlike the verses of Julio Iglesias, they have nothing to do with love.

 If the violence and hate that are contained in verses sung acapella broadcast to the Islamic community in Arabic were heard in English, on MTV for example, there would be an uproar.
 Non-Muslims would be appalled that impressionable young minds are subjected to so much sadistic violence forcefully expressed in a lyrical, seductive manner.